-The Orientation Program is a joint effort between multiple stakeholders on at Western University, University Students’ Council of Western, Brescia University College, Huron University College and King’s University College.
-The Program seeks to provide a robust orientation to the many facets of campus life for incoming students.
-In collaboration with staff, faculty, and students, the Program aims to facilitate a seamless transitionto campus, provide the resources necessary to succeed, and provide intentional activities to support students in developing a sense of belonging at Western and its Affiliated Colleges.
+Western’s Orientation Program is a joint effort between several stakeholders on campus including, The University Students’ Council, Brescia University College, Huron University College, and King’s University College.
+The program seeks to provide incoming students with an orientation to many aspects of campus life.
+In collaboration with staff, faculty, and students, we aim to facilitate a seamless transition to campus, provide the necessary resources to support student wellbeing and academic preparedness, create peer connections, and build a sense of belonging on campus and in the city of London.

-The Orientation Program is an important element of a larger ecosystem of programs and services that support student transition to Western.
-Student affairs literature informs us of the difference between orientation and transition.
-The Orientation Program is heavily focused on orientation; however, the Program also serves as a catalyst for the beginning of the lengthier, year-long transition, connecting students to learning and development resources at the university.
+There are several programs and services at Western that support student transition; the Orientation Program is an important element of this large network.
+Although the Orientation Program is heavily focused on social connectedness, it also serves as a catalyst for the beginning of the lengthier, year-long transition by connecting students to learning and development resources at the University.

 The History of the Orientation Program

-Way back in the day, before the phenomenon of online registration, class registration had to be done by hand.
+Way back in the day, before the phenomenon of online registration, course registration had to be done by hand.
 As you can probably imagine, that took a long time – a week to be exact.
 Gradually, upper-year students on campus noticed that first-year students’ first impressions of Western involved waiting around in line.
 Something needed to be done!
-These upper-year students (now called “Sophs”) started to organize events for the incoming first-year students, to welcome them to Western and demonstrate the wide range of opportunities our school has to offer.
+These upper-year students (now called “Sophs”) began organizing events for the incoming first-year students, to welcome them to Western and demonstrate the wide range of opportunities our school has to offer.
 Orientation Week was born.

-Since online registration takes a matter of minutes and now happens in the summer, Orientation Week can focus on welcoming you to your new home, helping you meet other first-year students, and giving you a chance to learn about all the different aspects of life at Western.
-OWeek has evolved into an incredible and truly unique experience that you are sure never to forget.
+Now that online registration takes a matter of minutes and happens over the summer, Orientation Week can focuses on welcoming you to your new home, helping you meet other first-year incoming students, and giving you the opportunity to learn about all the different aspects of life at Western.
+Over the years, Orientation Week has evolved into an incredible and truly unique experience that you’ll never forget

-- By the end of OWeek 2018, 98% of respondents felt like they were part of the Western community
+- By the end of OWeek 2019, 96% of respondents felt like they were part of the Western community.

 Our Strategic Plan

 Western’s Orientation Program last renewed its goals and vision in 2003.
-With ongoing expansion of Western’s exceptional Orientation program, and changing needs of our diverse incoming students, Western’s Orientation Governance Board, now Orientation Advisory Board, in collaboration with the Orientation Planning Committee, now Orientation Operations Committee, initiated the development of a new strategic plan in Spring 2015.
+With Western’s exceptional Orientation Program expanding, along with the changing needs of our diverse incoming class, Western’s Orientation Governance Board (now the Orientation Advisory Board), in collaboration with the Orientation Planning Committee (now the Orientation Operations Committee), initiated the development of a new strategic plan in Spring 2015.

 Through exceptional orientation programming, students will maximize their individual potential in the classroom, on campus and as citizens of broader communities.